Skip to content

 How to set up your grill for indirect grilling

-To indirect grill on a charcoal grill, light the charcoal in a chimney starter (pictured, left), with Fire lighters, or with paper.
+To indirect grill on a charcoal grill, light the charcoal in a chimney starter (pictured, left) using fire lighters or paper.

 Place the grate on the grill and cook the chicken in the centre of the grate over the drip pan.
 If using wood chips for smoking, toss 1/2 cup soaked wood chips on each pile of coals to generate smoke.